-Along the way, we’ve stubbed our toes on one of the greatest pitfalls of being a human: getting sucked up in the dualistic error that says ‘this is right and that is wrong.’
+Along the way, we all stub our toes on one of the greatest pitfalls of being a human: getting lost in the dualistic error that says, “this is right and that is wrong”.
 Instead, it could be possible for politicians to embrace and represent all forms of government known in the world today, in their divine expression.
 For this to happen, though, we’ll need to see the unity that exists within apparent contradictions.

 What we’re about to discover, by reviewing the most popular political systems on the planet—monarchy and feudalism, socialism and communism, and capitalistic democracy—is that each has a divine origin plus a handful of distortions.
-But with a little elbow grease, the best in each can be found and enjoyed.
+But with a little elbow grease, we can find and enjoy the best in each.
 We’ll also see how each of them—in their divine and distorted ways—lives in each one of us.

 MONARCHY AND FEUDALISM

-The first category, in which we’ll combine monarchy and feudalism, is a well known but, by now, obsolete system.
-The divine origin can be found in certain highly developed people who are fully aware of their responsibilities and are able to enjoy the privileges attached with this.
+In the first category, we’ll combine monarchy and feudalism.
+This is a well known but, by now, obsolete system.
+Yet we can still find the divine origin in certain highly developed people.
+They are fully aware of their responsibilities and are able to enjoy the privileges attached with this.
 To be sure, we will all discover as we go along that these two things—responsibility and privileges—are bunkmates.
 In short, if we’re willing to shoulder our responsibilities, we get the privileges that match our level of commitment.
 But we have to earn our right to enjoy the goodies.